 A U.S. work visa is a highly sought after visa opportunity that allows foreign nationals to live and work in the U.S. on a permanent basis.
 Nigerian applicants can gain a work permit by applying for one of two types of visas: a non-immigrant visa or an immigrant visa.

-What Documents Do I Need to Apply for a Permanent US Work Visa?
+What Documents Do I Need to Apply for a Permanent USA Work Visa?

 Each work visa application requires different documentation, and each applicant has a unique circumstance so may require other documents that are not listed below.
 However, in general, if you are applying from Nigeria, you will be required to submit the following documents: